 Title: SSM-based electrophysiological characterization of a metal transporter

 (Faculty of Biological Sciences, University of Leeds)

 Transition metals are essential trace elements and their high-affinity uptake is required for many organisms.
-Metal transporters are often characterised using metal-sensitive fluorescent dyes encapsulated in proteoliposomes, limiting the metals and experimental conditions that can be studied.
+Metal transporters are often characterized using metal-sensitive fluorescent dyes encapsulated in proteoliposomes, limiting the metals and experimental conditions that can be studied.
 Here, we have tested whether metal transport by Enterococcus faecalis MntH2 can be measured with the solid-supported membrane (SSM) technology.
-SSM uptake assays confirm transport of Mn(II), Co(II), Zn(II) and Cd(II) by MntH2.
-However, no uptake responses for Cu(II), Fe(II) nor Ni(II) were observed, while the presence of these metals abolish the uptake signals for Mn(II).
-Although E. faecalis MntH2 is hypothesised to be a proton-metal symporter, no proton symport could be detected with either SSM or fluorescence assays.
+SSM uptake assays confirm transport of Mn(II), Co(II), Zn(II), and Cd(II) by MntH2.
+However, no uptake responses for Cu(II), Fe(II) nor Ni(II) were observed, while the presence of these metals abolishes the uptake signals for Mn(II).
+Although E. faecalis MntH2 is hypothesized to be a proton-metal symporter, no proton symport could be detected with either SSM or fluorescence assays.
 These data are discussed with respect to fluorescence uptake assays with Mn(II) and Ni(II), where transport was measured on the time scale of minutes, in sharp contrast to the sub-second timescale of the SSM technology.

 Watch On-Demand Here